alan-thomas-shaji/resume-builder-react/README.md

-# resume-builder-react
+# resume-builder 📃
+## A project made to impress the people at Impress.ai 🤖
-A react project to help you create a resume online!
+This web app aims to help you build a resume online for free!